Pretty Green Eyes

 "Pretty Green Eyes" is a song originally written and recorded by Force & Styles featuring Junior.
-A remixed version appeared on their debut album All Over the UK (1996) and the song was released as a 12-inch single in 1997.
+An album mix appeared on their debut album, All Over the UK (1996), and the song was released as a 12-inch single in 1997.
 The song achieved mainstream popularity in 2003 when it was covered by Ultrabeat and peaked at No. 2 on the UK Singles Chart.

 Force & Styles version

-The Force & Styles version was a happy hardcore song which features the vocals of Junior, and was played at Simon and Kerry's wedding – Simon being an MC who had previously performed with Force & Styles when they DJ'd at various hardcore club nights.
-The song was produced by Force & Styles and recorded with Junior at their own 'UK Dance Studios', in Clacton-on-Sea, Essex in 1996.
+The Force & Styles version was a happy hardcore, recorded with Junior at their own 'UK Dance Studios', in Clacton-on-Sea, Essex in 1996.

-It first appeared on hardcore compilation albums, and in 1997 it was released on 12-inch vinyl on Force & Styles's own record label UK Dance Records, with a b-side "Apollo 13 [pt II] (The Journey Home)".
+"Pretty Green Eyes" first appeared on hardcore compilation albums, and in 1997 it was released on 12-inch vinyl on Force & Styles's own record label UK Dance Records, with a B-side "Apollo 13 [pt II] (The Journey Home)".
 The vinyl was also re-released in 2001.
 This hardcore version, although popular among hardcore listeners, never achieved the same mainstream success as the Ultrabeat cover.
 After the death of Junior on 31 December 2011, an online campaign to get the original, hardcore version into the charts was started called "Let's get Junior - Pretty Green Eyes (Force & Styles) to #1".